It’s probably a safe bet to say, most Malaysians have at least one friend or relative, who is a remarkably talented musician.

-Stating sound quality to be a foremost prerequisite, he recommends investing in professional mastering to ensure integrity of the final output.
+Stating sound quality to be a foremost prerequisite, he recommends investing in professional mastering to ensure the integrity of the final output.
 He added that he had seen many talented Malaysian performers suffer from skimping on this aspect.

 “When I say that the quality of a song needs work, it’s because I’ve seen the band perform live and I can tell when the quality that translates into a recording is not their best offering.”

-Basil strongly believes, this myth is largely prevalent among circles who have done little, if at all, in attempts to get connected with stations.
+Basil strongly believes this myth is largely prevalent among circles who have done little, if at all, in attempts to get connected with stations.

 The Met10 DJ said song submissions to Hitz rarely get overlooked as even the station’s CEO, Jake Abdullah regularly forwards emails of local acts for potential showcase on the Met10.

 You know how old ladies think it’s hard to get American Visa?
 Well it’s kinda like that situation; where you just hear what people say and don’t do anything about it.” – Basil